|

 "Drawing-room in Modern Gothic."
 A. Kimbel and J. Cabus, New York City, New York.
 Harriet Prescott Spofford, Art Decoration Applied to Furniture (New York, 1878). |

-All these styles and design movements crossed the Atlantic to the United States where they were eagerly adopted by designers, craftsmen and artisans who, while following the fashions from abroad, created uniquely American interpretations.
+All these styles and design movements crossed the Atlantic to the United States, where they were eagerly adopted by architects, designers, craftsmen, and artisans who, while following the fashions from abroad, created uniquely American interpretations.

 No comments: